 Morality has been hijacked.
 But how and by whom has it been hijacked?
 To understand this, we first need to understand what morality is about.
-Chapman Cohen tells us,

 morality is fundamentally the expression of those conditions under which associated life is found possible and profitable, and that so far as any quality is declared to be moral its justification and meaning must be found in that direction.1

 Aristotle took the position that virtue is about maintaining character traits that best enable you to live the good life.
 The idea here is that happiness is not simply about what you have or your external circumstances but also about how you regulate your thoughts and emotions.
 If you’re alone on a deserted island, cultivating the right character traits can still make a world of difference in how well you thrive.
-If you allow yourself to give in to sloth, worry, or loneliness, you will not do very well.
-But if you can discipline yourself to regularly do the things that need doing, and if you can find some occupation for your mind besides missing people, you will do better.
-So, while I agree with Cohen that maintaining the stability and harmony of society is a large part of what morality is about, I also agree with Aristotle on the importance of virtue.
+If you give in to sloth, worry, or loneliness, you will not do very well.
+But if you discipline yourself to regularly do the things that need doing, and if you can find some occupation for your mind besides missing people, you will do better.
+So, while I agree with Cohen that maintaining the stability and harmony of society is a large part of morality, I also agree with Aristotle on the importance of virtue.

 For example, Joseph Smith, the founder of Mormonism, said that God wanted him to have more wives.
-When Muhammad, the founder of Islam, wanted the wife of his adopted son, he said that Allah said he should have her and that adoption was wrong.3 From the perspective of maintaining human happiness and keeping society intact, this kind of behavior is immoral.
+When Muhammad, the founder of Islam, wanted the wife of his adopted son, he said that Allah said he should have her and that adoption was wrong.4 From the perspective of maintaining human happiness and keeping society intact, this kind of behavior is immoral.
 But when morality has been hijacked, the hijackers can pull crap like this and have people regard them as saints.

 In the present-day, Muslim terrorists are frequently killing people for nothing more than disagreeing with their brand of Islam.
 I say "their brand of Islam," since the victims are sometimes Muslims themselves.
 With Muslim terrorists, many of these killings are suicide bombings, since they have been taught that Allah will reward them for this by delivering them to heaven right away.
 When someone is willing to kill himself and others for the sake of a reward in the afterlife, his moral sense has been completely hijacked.
 And when Muslim terrorists hijacked planes on 9/11, they did so, because Muhammad left behind teachings that were used to hijack their morality.

 Since hijacked morality is disconnected from present suffering and happiness, imposing it on people can have the effect of making them less likely to oppose oppression.
 For example, Jesus claimed that the fortunes of rich and poor would be reversed in the afterlife.
 This provides consolation for the poor and oppressed while making them less likely to rebel.
 It’s no coincidence that white Christian slavers were willing to share their religion with African slaves.
 It saddled them with a hijacked morality that could be used to keep them more docile.